spyua/BDD-Test-For-Net/README.md

 # BDD Test
-Practice BDD development using SpecFlow and SpecFlow.NUnit.
+Use SpecFlow and SpecFlow.NUnit to practice BDD test.

 # Requirement (English)